A Current Swetky Agency Client. Use this

 Remember...

-Keep in mind that publishers don't care about you as a
+Publishers don't care about you as a

 person (sad but true).
 They care about you as a continuing source of